Upsert Operations

 Step 1: Email Match (Priority)

-If an email is provided in the request, the system first looks for an existing contact or internal representative with the same email address.
+If an email is provided in the request, the system first looks for an existing contact with the same email address.
 Email matching is case-insensitive.

 // This will match an existing contact with email "john@acme.com"